 The chicken skins ($7/$10) are served in lieu of chicken wings, and there's plenty here.
 They're sizeable crispy chips of skin that apparently take two days to prepare.
 Dished up in the same manner as wings, with an optional blue cheese dip for an extra buck, these might be my favourite part of the whole visit.

 The tuna melt ($10) is vast, slapping albacore over a multigrain Ace bakery panini bun before melting heaps of cheddar all over it.
 Served with fries, for ten bucks, you're not getting short changed - it's big enough to split.

 The coconut shrimp ($10) are another sizable portion, again enough to split.
 The jumbo shrimp are served up with a chili aioli.
 I'm a little sad that it's not served with a chili jam, as the mayo is a bit heavy for the coconut, but I might be a bit prejudiced from the coconut shrimp I used to enjoy as.

 The poutine is fabulous value for seven bucks, with a rich chicken gravy (answering my question from earlier) and salty, crispy fries.
 As with everything else we tried, the portion sizes are more than ample, and it's conceivable that you could leave here absolutely stuffed and happy for south of twenty bucks with a drink, which is becoming a rare thing downtown.

 Drinks are a reasonably simple affair, with draft beer in the six dollar range, and a martini menu offering 2oz cocktails for only $8.40.
 Pleasingly, fountain sodas ($2.50) are bottomless, meaning that a post-club carb-fest is possible with not much more than the small change jangling around your pocket.
 Hopefully, 120 Diner will be sticking around to serve late night treats for some time to come.

-Tickets only $10 available here or at the door.
+Tickets $15 cash only at the door!